heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 // Look for a match for 2 participants.
 Yourself and someone else. var message = new NMatchmakeAddMessage.Builder(2);

-// Set the player's cop rank
+// Set the player's cop rank.
 message.AddProperty("cop-rank", 12);
 message.AddProperty("racer-rank", 41);

-// Look for players with between given ranks, to ensure the match feels somewhat fair message.AddRangeFilter("cop-rank", 8, 12);
+// Look for players with between given ranks, to ensure the match is fair. message.AddRangeFilter("cop-rank", 8, 12);
 message.AddRangeFilter("racer-rank", 30, 50);

 client.Send(message.Build(), (INMatchmakeTicket ticket) => {
-  //... save ticket for later cancellation, if needed.
+  // ... save ticket for later cancellation, if needed.
 }, (INError err) => {
   Debug.LogErrorFormat("Error: code '{0}' with '{1}'.", err.Code, err.Message);
 });